tcpluess/gpsdo/README.md

 Build: `make` generates the output files in the `bin` directory, in the `elf`, `bin`, `hex` and `s19` formats.

+Change `RUN_FROM_FLASH` in the makefile to switch between a ROM and a RAM build.
+This also automatically changes the optimisation level.
+Note that a `make clean`/`make` sequence is required if any changes have been made to the makefile.

 Recommended packages for Sublime Text
 =====================================

+Highly recommended:
 * `EditorConfig` to ensure that line endings, tabs and so on are unified

+Fancy:
 * `Generic GNU GAS` for syntax highlighting of the listing file
 * `Linker Script Syntax` for syntax highlighting of linker scripts
 * `Intel HEX` for nicer display of the `.hex` file